Google falls short on third-quarter profit

 Google parent company Alphabet reported mixed third-quarter results Monday, beating analyst expectations for revenue but falling short on profits.
-The stock fell almost 3% immediately in after-hours trading, although it later made up roughly half of that drop.
+The stock fell more than 2% in after-hours trading.

-The company reported a profit of $7.1 billion, or $10.12 per share — significantly below the $8.7 billion expected by analysts polled by FactSet.
+Still, the company met growth expectations for its key moneymaking businesses — notably its advertising business, which reported revenues that increased 17% to $33.9 billion during the quarter.

-Quarterly revenue rose 20% to $40.5 billion — slightly above the $40.3 billion expected by Wall Street.
+But Alphabet's capital expenditures grew at the same time, rising to $6.7 billion in the period as Google continued to expand its headquarters and build data centers for its cloud computing business.

 "I am extremely pleased with the progress we made across the board in the third quarter, from our recent advancements in search and quantum computing to our strong revenue growth driven by mobile search, YouTube and Cloud," Google CEO Sundar Pichai said in a statement.